sattmaunders/standApp/README.md

 ### /user/:userId/gcmKey/:key
 - type: POST
 - response
- - 200: GCM key added
+ - 200: GCM key added or already there
- - 302: GCM key already exists
  - 400: userId or gcmKey
  - 404: User not found